Before Surgery Instructions

 For infection control and proper healing, two days prior to surgery, the night before surgery and the morning of surgery, please thoroughly cleanse with antibacterial soap (such as Dial, Lever 2000).
 Please clean all areas and skin folds especially under the breasts, in the arm pit and groin, as well as the abdomen.
 Also, cleanse your belly button well using a wet, soapy Q-tip.

 You will receive a telephone call the night before your surgery by either Dr. Levy or Dr. Slepian, our two board certified anesthesiologists.
 They will review your medical history and medications, ask you some brief questions and may give you some final instructions.
 Please make certain you will be available the evening before surgery for this important telephone call.
 Patients usually are told not to eat or drink after midnight, however, depending upon the time of your surgery, you may be allowed some clear liquids in the morning.
 Please make certain that you understand these instructions as well as the time that you can no longer take anything by mouth.
 If you are on any routine prescription medications please make sure that you understand whether or not you are to take them in the morning (usually with a sip of water).
 It is a good idea to review all your medications as well as any over-the-counter preparations, vitamins, herbs, etc with the anesthesiologist during this important telephone call.

 Jewelry and Piercings

-It is best that you remove all jewelry and piercings prior to leaving for our facility on your surgery day.
+It is best that you remove all jewelry, especially rings and body piercings prior to leaving for our facility on your surgery day.
 Metal objects can result in electrical burns on your skin due to the use of the electrocautery during surgery.